How Do Turtles Sleep?

 Sea Turtles

-More research still needs to be conducted on how sea turtles adapt to sleeping in different environments, but one thing is certain- they’re masters of napping!
+More research is needed on how sea turtles adapt to sleeping in different environments, but one thing is certain—they’re masters of napping!

 Land Turtles

-At night, they may hide in their shells and burrow into the ground or hide in bushes to stay warm.
-Some tortoise species are box turtles, Aldabra giant turtles, wood turtles, and desert tortoises.
+At night, they hide in their shells and burrow into the ground or shelter in bushes to stay warm.
+Some tortoises include box turtles, Aldabra giant turtles, wood turtles, and desert tortoises.

 Freshwater Turtles